emersion/php-wrappers/README.md

 php-wrappers
 ============

-High-performance wrappers for native FTP functions.
+High-performance wrappers for native FTP and SFTP functions.

 ## Usage